2019 Quaker State 400

 The 2019 Quaker State 400 presented by Walmart was a Monster Energy NASCAR Cup Series race held on July 13, 2019 at Kentucky Speedway in Sparta, Kentucky.
-Contested over 269 laps—extended from 267 laps due to an overtime finish, on the 1.5 mi speedway, it was the 19th race of the 2019 Monster Energy NASCAR Cup Series season.
-The race saw an amazing finish between brothers Kurt Busch and Kyle Busch as Kurt would hold off his younger brother to win the race.
+Contested over 269 laps – extended from 267 laps due to an overtime finish – on the 1.5 mi speedway, it was the 19th race of the 2019 Monster Energy NASCAR Cup Series season.

+On the final restart, Kurt Busch (Chip Ganassi Racing) worked the outside line to pass erstwhile leader Joey Logano (Team Penske) and his brother Kyle Busch (Joe Gibbs Racing) and held off the latter by 0.076 seconds to win the race – his first victory of the season, and his first for Chip Ganassi Racing – qualifying him for the NASCAR playoffs.